Lil Yachty: Musical style

 Lil Yachty has called his style "bubblegum trap."
 His songs have sampled sounds from Mario Bros., Charlie Brown, the theme from Rugrats, the startup sound of a GameCube console, as well as J-pop singer Daoko.
 Other themes in his works include clouds, cotton candy, the Super Nintendo, and scenes from Pixar films.
 His friend TheGoodPerry is heavily involved in the production of his songs.
 Yachty's style has also been described as mumble rap.

 Rolling Stone described his music as "catchy, intentionally dinky-sounding tunes packed with off-color boasts delivered in a proudly amateurish singsong."
 The Guardian called his music "fun, hook-first pop rap oblivious to songcraft and structure that doesn't take itself too seriously, with very little interest in legacy and even less in rap canon."

+Professional wrestling

+Yachty is a longtime fan of professional wrestling, having appeared at various events for WWE in the crowd.

+In March 2026, Yachty begun appearing as a manager for Trick Williams on Friday Night SmackDown, including being ringside for Williams' match at Wrestlemania 42.
+On the August 21 episode of SmackDown, Yachty was announced make his in-ring debut againstWWE United States Champion Baron Corbin with a five-minute time limit at Sunday Night's Main Event.
+At the event on September 6, Yachty was able to last the five-minunte time limit against Corbin.
+Per the added stipulation, Trick Williams received an immediate rematch for the United States Championship and would defeat Corbin to win the title for a second time.
+In a September 2026 interview with Chris Van Vliet, Yachty announced that he had signed an official contract with WWE.

 Personal life

 Yachty expressed support for Bernie Sanders in the 2016 presidential election, and praised Sanders for his work during the civil rights movement.

 On October 20, 2021, Yachty welcomed a daughter named Varsity with designer Selangie Henriquez.
 He has chosen to keep his daughter out of the public eye.

 On December 20, 2018, Yachty signed with FaZe Clan.
 He has also participated in competitive Fortnite tournaments.